-5 Reasons Why a Dog Attacks another Dog for No Reason
+Dog Attacks Another Dog Unprovoked and for No Reason – Top 5 Reasons

 First off, there is always a reason for a dog attacking another dog or another person.
 It may just seem like there isn’t, especially when your dog rarely ever shows a worrying level of aggression.
 Here are some situations that may get your dogs to “attack” one another.

 Dogs, specifically puppies, may look like they are attacking another dog, when in reality, they are just trying to be playful.
 There are certain clues that may help you determine whether your dog is fighting or playing.

 - Dogs may do a “play bow” before they play with one another.
 The bow consists of the dogs lowering their front legs and chest, and straightening their back legs.